raspberrypilearning/trained-vision-app/en/step_1.md

 ### What you will make
 You will combine a model you have trained with Google's Teachable Machine and a Python program you have created on your computer.
-The application you build could:
+The application you build could either:

  + Take a picture with a user's webcam and classify it, then share that classification with the user
  + Take an image file provided by the user and classify it, then share that classification with the user